 - The Platinum plan bumps users to 5,000 viewer hours, 3 channels, and 500 GB storage at $999 per month.
 This plan also includes full white-label branding control.

 Enterprise plans add additional features.
 This includes the Streaming Manager online video platform.
 However, all customized plans do incur additional costs.

 Our service includes hosting for video-on-demand as well as live streaming.
-Broadcasters can use the DaCast platform to upload or stream video as well as embed on social media.
+Broadcasters can use the Dacast platform to upload or stream video as well as an embed on social media.
 They can also easily monetize content, and track interactions via analytics.
 There are also options for expanding this functionality.
-The broadcaster API allows integration of DaCast’s tools with the apps, platforms, or services of your choice.
+The broadcaster API allows integration of Dacast’s tools with the apps, platforms, or services of your choice.

 - White-label service (ad-free and custom branding)